BalintKoczor/fast-spherical-phase-space/README.md

 Precalculated kernels are provided in [Calculated\Kernels](Calculated\Kernels) up to dimension 30 (up to 29 quibts in a symmetric state).
-Kernels are alseo provided up to dimension 120 (up to 119 qubits in a symmetric state) in the release.
+Kernels are also provided up to dimension 120 (up to 119 qubits in a symmetric state) in the release.

 For larger dimensions the scripts [build.sh](build.sh) and [build.bat](build.bat) can be used to compile and run the source code located in [src](src), as discussed below.